EjderAysun/SE-322-Lab-Tasks/README.md

 ---
 ## Status
-In progress; tasks, related documents, and solutions will be added almost weekly until the end of the 2024 Spring Semester, and past documents will be updated if necessary.
+~~In progress; tasks, related documents, and solutions will be added almost weekly until the end of the 2024 Spring Semester, and past documents will be updated if necessary.~~
+Addition process is complete

 ---
 ## Inspiration